BoboTp/Dashboard/readme.md

+## Performance Dashboard

-### This code deploys a live intuitive Performance Dashboard
+This code deploys a live intuituve performance Dashbaord

 Data is read from a csv that are generated everyday from running multiple tests